Wubba-jpeg/gdps-antiraid/README.md

 ### Anti-raid for pre-1.9 and 2.0+ GDPSs
 ### (currently only supports [MegaSa1nt's GMDprivateServer fork](https://github.com/MegaSa1nt/GMDprivateServer)
 > [!IMPORTANT]
-> I highly recommend you activate hcaptcha and turn off the reactivation of accounts (E-mail verification)
+> I highly recommend you activate hcaptcha and turn off the preactivation of accounts (E-mail verification)

 ## This Modification:
 - Adds rate limits (configurable)